Atyc/js-slider/README.md

 ToDo:
 Add more vars for config
+Add navigation switch
+Add fading?

 Bugs:
-Right arrow stays with right edge when window is resized
+Right arrow stays with right edge when window is resized.
+Find another way to position the arrows

 ##### &copy; http://www.octav.co.uk